IamAstyanax/ping/README.md

 `docker compose up -d`

 The container will start and run on port 80 and will forward to port 8000 to the apache web server.

+## Dashboard
+The dashboard will present a nice interface to see uptime status, status, etc. You can monitor multiple sites and decide how often to check their status.
+Every 10 seconds the dashboard will refresh.